-CALDAT: Data channel logs new slope and offset of O_2 measurements each time a zero or span calibration is performed and the result changes the value of the slope (triggering event: SLPCHG).
-The O_2 stability (to evaluate if the calibration value was stable) as well as the converter efficiency (for trend reference) are also stored.
+CALDAT: Data channels log new slopes and offsets of measurements each time an O_2 zero or span calibration is performed and the result changes the value of the slope (triggering event: SLPCHG).
+Although there is a separate data channel for CO_2 (CALCO2), this channel could be configured to include both O_2 and CO_2 .

-• This data channel will store data from the last 200 calibrations and can be used to document analyzer calibration; it also is useful for detecting trends in slope and offset (instrument response) when performing predictive diagnostics as part of a regular maintenance schedule.

-• The CALDAT channel collects data based on events (e.g. a calibration operation) rather than a timed interval and therefore does not represent any specific length of time.
+- This data channel will store data from the last 200 calibrations and can be used to document analyzer calibration; it also is useful for detecting trends in slope and offset (instrument response) when performing predictive diagnostics as part of a regular maintenance schedule. - The CALDAT channel collects data based on events (e.g. a calibration operation) rather than a timed interval and therefore does not represent any specific length of time.
 As with all data channels, a date and time stamp is recorded for every logged data point.